ayaoanifrani/NLP-TASBA/README.md

 ## 3. Model Performance

-The accuracy score of the model we finally kept is
+The accuracy score of the model we finally kept is 77.03 (std=1.23 on 5 tests) and lasted 267s per run.

 ## 4. References